 Once the Safety Vision is laid out and the responsibilities are defined, address expectations with the individual, team and leadership.
 This holds employees accountable at an individual level and gives them ownership of how their actions can assist with achieving your company’s goals.
 This should not be a separate conversation discussed periodically or at select meetings, but a part of every conversation.
 Leaders need to provide feedback options for their employees to discuss concerns and issues related to the safety objective, including those related to accountability.

 3.)
-Assess and address at-risk behaviors.
+Assess and address at-risk behaviors: the cause of incidents and accidents

 By setting up an efficient tracking and evaluation procedure the cause of accidents and incidents can be addressed.
 This will provide leaders with the structure to offer employees positive reinforcement and constructive feedback to achieve the desired changes in behavior.
 As the culture changes, you will find employees becoming more engaged with the process, and more willing to share their concerns.